ctindel/fastcombeat/README.md

 Besides all of the typical beats configuration options, there is one more configuration option fastcombeat.use_ssl which should be set either to true or false to tell fastcombeat whether to use http or https endpoints for the speed test.

+Credit to https://github.com/gesquive/fast-cli as the basis for the underlying bandwidth meter go code.

 Ensure that this folder is at the following location:
 `${GOPATH}/src/github.com/ctindel/fastcombeat`